Skip to Main Content

 Databases

-To find Articles in library databases, you can do a general Library Search, which will find your keywords in all library resources (millions of them!).
-Another option is to search each library databases directly.
+To find articles in library databases, you can do a general library catalog search, which will find your keywords in all library resources.
+Another option is to search each library database directly.
 Sometimes searching a specific database can produce more targeted and relevant search results.
-Below are some recommended library databases for researching a majority of topics.
+Below are some recommended library databases for researching a broad range of topics.

 Search ALL Temple University library databases for articles: